microsoft/Qcodes/specs/DataSet.rst

     A result is the collection of parameter values associated to a single measurement in an experiment.
     Roughly, a result corresponds to a row in a table of experimental data.

-Role
-    Parameters may play different roles in a measurement.
-    Specifically, they may be input to the measurement (set-points) or outputs of the measurement (measured or computed values).
-    This distinction is important for plotting and for replicating an experiment.

 DataSet
     A DataSet is a QCoDeS object that stores the results of an experiment.
-    Roughly, a DataSet corresponds to a table of experimental data, along with metadata that describes the data    .
+    Roughly, a DataSet corresponds to a table of experimental data, along with metadata that describes the data.
     Depending on the state of the experiment, a DataSet may be "in progress" or "completed".

 ExperimentContainer